-Sharon began her career in Higher Education Programs at the National Endowment for the Humanities in Washington, DC, and later served as Communications and Community Outreach director for a national healthcare management company.
-With more than 20 years of experience at public universities, she teaches and publishes on women’s literature, poetics, and public discourse.
-She is the mother of two school-aged children and believes that the people of Arizona, not out-of-state interests, should make decisions about the shape of public education in our state.
+Sharon began her career at the National Endowment for the Humanities in Washington, DC, and later served as Communications and Community Outreach director for a national healthcare management company.
+With more than 25 years of teaching experience at public universities, she is an Associate Professor of English and Rhetorical Studies at ASU.
+The mother of two teens, Sharon believes that the people of Arizona, not out-of-state special interests, should make decisions about public education in Arizona.

 Beth is a Rodel Exemplary teacher who has taught 5th and 6th grade in Arizona for 9 years.
 She began her career as a legal writer for Corpedia, a business ethics firm located here in Phoenix.
 She holds a BA from the University of Notre Dame and a Master’s in Education from ASU.
 She believes all of her students, as well as her 6- and 7-year old children, deserve a fully-funded education.